What Is Crypto Contract Trading?

 Crypto contracts let you buy, sell, and short cryptocurrencies and they come in different forms such as:

 • Futures contracts: Futures contract lets traders speculate on the future price of a cryptocurrency with a set expiration date.
 Profit can be made in both positive and negative directions.
 In my experience, futures are difficult contracts to predict because you need to be sure of the price at a certain time in a few days or up to a few weeks in the future.
+If you want a detailed breakdown of how futures differ from perpetual futures, including how expiry dates, funding costs, and liquidation risks behave over time, read our guide on futures vs perpetual futures contracts.

 • CFD contracts: Contracts For Difference (CFD) are contracts that are settled between a financial institution such as a CFD broker and an investor.
 It is a type of derivatives contract that lets the investor speculate on futures prices without owning the underlying asset.
 It is a common type of trading product for beginners as the brokers are often well-equipped with trading tools and strong regulation in the back to increase security.